Administration of Justice - Level I Policing, Certificate of Achievement

 Upon successful completion of the program, students will be able to:

-• Analyze legal concepts, make reasonable decisions about case procedure.
+• Evaluate legal concepts and make reasonable decisions about case procedure.

-• Demonstrate knowledge of the rules of evidence, legal definitions, and concepts of evidentiary law.
+• Identify and explain the rules of evidence, legal definitions, and concepts of evidentiary law.

 • Apply basic investigative proficiencies to produce field notes, compile and analyze data, write accurate reports,and prepare formal reports suitable for court presentations.